Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

     ...
 ```

-- Pretrained models are placed under `model_repo`, which is organized according to Triton's conventions.
+- Pretrained models are placed under `model_repo`, whose format is organized according to Triton's conventions.

-This simple online example illustrates that how the OneFlow model can be deployed through Triton and how business modules interact with the Triton server to obtain inference results.
+This simple online example illustrates how OneFlow models can be deployed through Triton and how business modules interact with the Triton server to obtain inference results.

-If you want to run this example locally, you can also download [demo.zip](https://oneflow-public.oss-cn-beijing.aliyuncs.com/oneflow-documentation/serving/demo.zip), unzip it and run the file `run.sh` in it.
+If you want to run this example locally, download [demo.zip](https://oneflow-public.oss-cn-beijing.aliyuncs.com/oneflow-documentation/serving/demo.zip), then unzip it and run the file `run.sh`.

 ```shell
 bash run.sh
 ```

-Next we will introduce the detailed process of OneFlow from training to deployment in detail.
+Next we will introduce the detailed process from training to deployment in OneFlow.

 ## Analysis of OneFlow Process from Training to Deployment

-Firstly we can understand the relationship between OneFlow and Triton in general through the following figure.
+The following figure gives you a general description of the relationship between OneFlow and Triton.

 ![](./imgs/triton-oneflow-backend.png)

-As can be seen from the above figure, Triton is in the position of connecting the client and OneFlow: it provides HTTP, gRPC and C interfaces, so that developers can flexibly make an inference request and get the result.
+It can be seen that Triton is in the position of connecting the client and OneFlow: it provides HTTP, gRPC, and C interfaces, so that users can flexibly make an inference request and get the result.

-OneFlow and Model Repository provide Triton in its architecture with back-end reasoning capabilities together.
+In Triton's architecture, OneFlow and Model Repository provide Triton with back-end inference capabilities.
 OneFlow provides a corresponding interface to export the trained model to the organizational format that is preset by Triton.

-In addition, Triton also provides built-in functions such as task scheduling to ensure performance.
-For details, please refer to [Triton's official documentation](https://github.com/triton-inference-server/server#features).
+In addition, Triton also provides built-in features such as task scheduling to ensure better performance.
+For details, refer to [Triton's official documentation](https://github.com/triton-inference-server/server#features).

-After understanding these basic concepts, let's analyze the process of OneFlow from model training to deployment in detail:
+After understanding these basic concepts, let's analyze the process from model training to deployment in OneFlow:

-- Model save
+- Model saving
 - Model deployment
 - Start service
-- Client sends request
+- Client sending request

 ### Model Save

-The model trained in Graph mode can be directly exported to the format required for deployment through `oneflow.save`; if it is trained in Eager mode, it can be exported to the required format after simple conversion.
-For details, please refer to [Graph and Deployment](../basics/08_nn_graph.md#graph_5).
+The model trained in Graph mode can be directly exported in the required format for deployment through `oneflow.save`; if it is trained in Eager mode, after simple conversion, it can be exported in the required format.
+For details, refer to [Graph and Deployment](../basics/08_nn_graph.md#graph_5).

 ### Model Deployment

-Triton has certain requirements for the directory structure of the model, so we need follow [Triton's convention](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md#repository-layout) to organize the model directory structure and write related configuration files.
+Triton has certain requirements for the layout of the model, so we need follow [Triton's convention](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md#repository-layout) to organize the model layout and write related configuration files.

 **Directory Structure**